 Presidential candidate Donald Trump has released his first offical statement on Puerto Rico status.

 “There are 3.7 million American citizens living in Puerto Rico,” begins the statement.
 “As citizens, they should be entitled to determine for themselves their political status.”

-The Trump statement continues to advocate a “process where Puerto Ricans might resolve their status” and pledges that as president he will do his “part to insure that Congress follows the Constitution.”
+The Trump statement continues to advocate for a “process where Puerto Ricans might resolve their status” and pledges that as president he will do his “part to insure that Congress follows the Constitution.”

 The statement concludes “the will of the Puerto Rican people in any status referendum should be considered as Congress follows through on any desired change in status for Puerto Rico, including statehood.”